-There is no doubt about it – a day without water is a crisis.
-That is why we are joining with hundreds of groups across the country for Imagine a Day Without Water, because we want people to pay attention to our water systems.
-This country can do great things, and if 82 percent of Americans agree on something it must be important.
-Water is a public health issue, it is an economic issue.
-No community can thrive without water, and every American deserves a safe, reliable, accessible water supply.
-Let's demand better, and make sure no American ever has to imagine a day without water again.
+No matter what the cause, a day without water is a public health and environmental crisis.
+That’s why we are joining with hundreds of groups across the country for Imagine a Day Without Water to educate our communities on the value of water.
+No community can thrive without water, and every American deserves a safe, reliable, accessible water services.
+Let's invest in our water systems now, so no American ever has to imagine a day – or live a day – without water again.